 Boating

-The Derwent Estuary has a very active sailing community with many hundreds of yachts moored at various docks.
+The Derwent Estuary has a very active sailing community with hundreds of yachts moored at various docks.

 We would like to pay respect to the traditional and original owners of this land, the Tasmanian Aboriginal people — to pay respect to those that have passed before us and to acknowledge today’s Tasmanian Aboriginal people who are the custodians of this land.